nielsvanhooy/py-cursus-work/python-beginner/05-string-and-variables-en.md

 <details>
     <summary>Click to reveal more</summary>
 <p>
-the third one. it follows lowercase letters for variable names, and also is descriptive. dont be they guy that in a full code base uses, x, y ,z ,j, l everywhere (Eric smid example :P)
+The third one. it follows lowercase letters for variable names, and also is descriptive. dont be the guy that in a full code base uses, x, y ,z ,j,l everywhere.
 </p>
 </details>